What Is Waterproofing?

 Points To Consider For Waterproofing

-There are few things that need to keep in mind when implementing a waterproofing method for homes, buildings, roofs etc. Some of them are mentioned below.
+There are a few things that need to keep in mind when implementing a waterproofing method for homes, buildings, roofs, etc. Some of them are mentioned below.

-- The drains should be cleaned before monsoon so the water flow is not obstructed.
+1. The drains should be cleaned before the monsoon, so the water flow is not obstructed.

-- The source of water leakage must be identified and rectified immediately be it a construction joint, leaking conduit, crack in concrete etc.
+2. The source of water leakage must be identified and rectified immediately, be it a construction joint, leaking conduit, crack in concrete, etc.

-- The integral water techniques are modern, cheap, reliable and most convenient and hence during construction they should be implemented.
+3. The integral water techniques are modern, cheap, reliable, and convenient hence during construction, they should be implemented.
 The cost of waterproofing is about 1 % of the building cost.

-- Before choosing a waterproofing system, always consult with an expert for material, technique and contractor selection.
+5. Before choosing a waterproofing system, always consult with an expert for material, technique, and contractor selection.